xioto/xioto/README.md

 ## ⚡ Technologies & Capabilities
 * Basic Knowledge of HTML and CSS
 * Interested in Network Shares
-* Big fan of pretty much anything to do with Minecraft Servers!
 * Avid Pyromaniac

 ## Other Info